 - a.
 Transportation of animals requires careful planning; this is key to a successful outcome.
 This includes reducing or avoiding stress or harm to the animals, such as injuries or sudden physiological changes. - b.
-The facilities to be used for the holding and transportation of the animals must comply with all provisions as contained in these guidelines a.
-All vehicles and trailers used must be roadworthy and in good working order.
+The facilities to be used for the holding and transportation of the animals must comply with all provisions as contained in these guidelines and the Animals Protection Act, 1962.